go-gitea/gitea/docs/content/doc/usage/packages/arch.en-us.md

 ## Upload packages

-1. Ensure, that your package have been signed with your gpg key (more about arch package signing)[https://wiki.archlinux.org/title/DeveloperWiki:Package_signing].
+1. Ensure, that your package have been signed with your gpg key (more about arch [package signing](https://wiki.archlinux.org/title/DeveloperWiki:Package_signing)).
 You can do that by running following command:

 ```sh
 gpg --verify package-ver-1-x86_64.pkg.tar.zst.sig
 ```

-2. Sign message metadata, which consists of package owner (namespace in gitea), package file name and send time.
+1. Sign message metadata, which consists of package owner (namespace in gitea), package file name and send time.
 You can do that by running following command:

 ```sh
 echo -n {owner}{package}$(date --rfc-3339=seconds | tr " " T) >> md
 gpg --detach-sign md
 ```

-3. Decode message and metadata signatures to hex, by running following commands, save output somewhere.
+1. Decode message and metadata signatures to hex, by running following commands, save output somewhere.

 ```sh
 xxd -p md.sig >> md.sig.hex
 xxd -p package-1-1-x86_64.pkg.tar.zst.sig >> pkg.sig.hex
 ```

-4. Paste your parameters and push package with [curl](https://curl.se/).
+1. Paste your parameters and push package with [curl](https://curl.se/).
 Important, that time should be the same with metadata (signed md file), since this value is verified with GnuPG.

 ```sh
 curl -X PUT \